 Leo was a graduate of the Ross School of Business at the University of Michigan, and empathized greatly with the state of the education industry.
-He knew he needed to lead a positive change in the industry.
-He decided the best way was to raise money with a startup.
-After graduation, instead of following the conventional route of finding employment, he decided to get his startup off the ground, rather than taking the safer, more conventional route of finding an employer.
+He knew he needed to lead a change, and decided the best way was to raise money with a startup.
+As soon as he graduated, he went to work getting his startup off the ground, rather than taking the safer, more conventional route of finding an employer.

-Leo spent 6-8 months trying to find a tech co-founder to help with his business idea.
-All his friends and contacts had business school backgrounds — not tech.
+Leo spent 6-8 months trying to find a tech co-founder to help with the business, but all his friends and contacts also had business school backgrounds — not tech.
 He was losing time and money, and although some friends did help out a little, no one was willing to join him full-time.

 In the startup world, the more you delay in launching, the chances of someone taking advantage of that delay increase enormously.
-Competition in the education sector was rising on a daily basis.
+Competition in his sector was especially tight, and rising on a daily basis.

-Leo had extremely solid business acumen, but was worried about his lack of tech knowledge.
-Even so, he started to build a hack product himself.
-After buying the domain and building a website on Wix, he was able to start a very basic chatbot on messenger to help students with college admissions enquiries.
+Leo had extremely solid business acumen, but tensions were mounting about possible failure.
+So, he started to build a hack product himself.
+He bought the domain and built a website on WIX.
+He was able to start a very basic chatbot on messenger.

 At a meetup in San Francisco, Leo crossed paths with Indiez CEO and founder Nitesh Agrawal.
-After sharing some ideas and networking, Leo opened up about the difficulties he was facing, and Nitesh was more than happy to look into potential solutions.
+After sharing some ideas and networking, Leo opened up about the difficulties he was facing, and Nitesh was more than happy to look into potential solutions via relevant technologies.

 After briefly introducing Indiez, Leo was filled with excitement at the prospect of their business model.
-He was absolutely thrilled to learn it was possible to work with the highest quality online specialists without having to hire them full-time, and that they could start work in less than a week.
+He was absolutely thrilled to learn it was possible to work with the highest quality online workers without having to hire them full-time, and that they could start work in less than a week.

 “This looks unbelievable!’
-Leo exclaimed before requesting examples of work and details of the pricing.
-After a one-hour meeting with Nitesh in a Starbucks in Palo Alto, Leo knew that he had found the right business partner.
+Leo exclaimed before requesting examples of work and the pricing.
+After a one-hour meeting in a Starbucks in Palo Alto, Leo knew that he had found the right business partner.

-The tech team quickly discovered this was going to be a complex product, which would involve integrating established forum software.
+They found that this was going to be a complex product, as they had to integrate a very established forum software.
 Further to this, the technology that was supposed to be used was React Native – a fairly new tech.

 There were some initial issues as the discourse was running on a different server than it was meant to be.
-Additionally, Leo was so keen to sell the product that he ended up pitching to prospects before it was complete.
+Additionally, Leo was so keen to sell the product that he ended up pitching to prospects before it was even complete.

-Our agency partner therefore needed to finish the product more quickly than initially anticipated.
-One of the developers even made some changes at 3am to ensure Leo had a successful business meeting!
-This is the standard of care, quality, and commitment all Indiez clients can expect.
+Indiez therefore needed to iterate on the product much faster than initially anticipated.
+One of the developers even had to make some changes at 3am to ensure that Leo had a successful business meeting.
+This, of course, is the standard of care, quality, and commitment all Indiez partners can expect.

-Thanks to the awesome team recommended by Indiez, Leo managed to pick up seed funding after launching the MVP.
-Proving his ability to deliver, Leo then found the perfect co-founder to join him on his Connecpath journey.
+Thanks to the awesome team at Indiez, Leo managed to pick up seed funding after launching the MVP.
+Proving his ability to deliver, Leo then found the perfect co-founder to join him on the Connecpath journey.

-They are now in a position to scale massively.
-New customers are joining at a rapid pace, and the company has acquired some outstanding schools as their clients.
-Check out connecpath.com to see the true quality of our results.
+Now they're in a position to scale massively.
+New customers are joining at a rapid pace, and the company has acquired some amazing schools as their clients.
+Check out connecpath.com to see the true quality of Indiez' results.